Five of the USA's most impressive National Parks are the focus of this sensational tour of the Wild West's natural splendours.

 Travel to splendid Yellowstone National Park, the USA's largest nature reserve, which contains more than 3,000 geysers and hot springs.
 You'll drive along the Grand Loop Road to Artist Point with magnificent views of Yellowstone Canyon and the stupendous Lower Falls, twice the height of Niagara Falls.

 Today, explore America's first National Park further by returning to the geyser basins with bubbling mud pots and the regular "blow" of old faithful at the West Thumb geyser basin.
 In addition to the superb mountain scenery, the park is one of the world's principle wildlife preserves and a photographer's paradise.

 Head to the magnificent Grand Tetons.
 With saw-toothed, 13,770 feet high ridges crested with snow most of the year, it's one of America's last preserves of wild solitude.
 Arrive in the Wild West town of Jackson which with its wooden sidewalks and saloons with bat-wing doors, is just like a living film set!
 In the evening there's an optional barbecue cookout and Wild West show.

 Today, leave Jackson and drive to Salt Lake City, Utah's vibrant capital.
-Magnificently set on the edge of a salt desert and surrounded by mountains and forests, this is the centre of the Mormon religion where Brigham Young declared to his followers "This is the place".
-Your sightseeing will include Temple Square with its impressive six-spired temple, adjacent tabernacle and Beehive House.
+Magnificently set on the edge of a salt desert and surrounded by mountains and forests, this is the centre of the mormon religion where Brigham young declared to his followers "This is the place".
+Your sigtseeing will include a brief stop at Temples square, the captial building and beautiful downtown Salt Lake City.